brennanhyde8/configure-ad/README.md

 ## Join Client Machine to Domain

-* Configure client-1’s DNS to point to dc-1.
-* Restart the client VM.
 * Join the machine to "mydomain.com".
 * Restart again.
 * Verify it appears in Active Directory.